Bruteforce-Group/piNAS/docs/pinas-install.md

    - `systemctl daemon-reload`
    - `systemctl enable --now pinas-dashboard.service || true`

 Result: on each boot, the XC9022 displays the NAS dashboard as a continuous status panel.
 During startup the dashboard now probes for `STMPE610` first and falls back to `XPT2046`, applying controller-specific calibration curves (the XPT numbers come from the ESP32 Marauder implementation).
 If no touch controller responds, the dashboard keeps running with tap-to-toggle disabled.
+A rotation safeguard also renders off-screen at 320×240 and only then rotates the buffer before sending it to the driver, preventing the Adafruit library from raising the “Image must not exceed …” error when the hardware reports a 240×320 framebuffer.

 ---